openeuropa/oe_editorial/modules/oe_editorial_corporate_workflow/README.md

 content type under "THIS WORKFLOW APPLIES TO:" to this workflow

 After executing these steps as a site administrator, you should have the workflow applied to your desired content type.

+Content workflows can also be applied to other entity types as long as they are revisionable for instance media types.
+Other entities like taxonomy terms or RDF entities are currently not revisionable and therefore cannot have any content workflow applied on them.